 Concerned about privacy and the connected gifts you may be giving this year?
-Mozilla, the organization behind Firefox , has published a rundown of several categories of e-gifts and how they handle your data, audio/video recording, and several other privacy issues.
+Mozilla, the organization behind Firefox, has published a rundown of several categories of e-gifts that includes a report on how they handle your data, audio/video recording, and several other privacy issues.

 THE HOLIDAYS, it’s the most wonderful time of the year.
 Unless you buy a gift that spies on your kid or gets your friend hacked.
 Wish lists this year will have more connected devices than ever.
 How do you know if that gift comes with privacy included?
 We did the research to help you decide.
-Because Santa should be the only one watching you this holiday season.
+Because Santa should be the only one tracking your behavior this holiday season 🙂

 People seem to have an unending, unquestioning love affair with technology.
-But this article indicates that that may be changing.
-As the tech companies amass greater and greater power and wealth, a backlash among governments has appeared.
-After giving carte-blanche in their early days, regulators are becoming concerned about the huge numbers of users, unending flow of data, and massive influence these companies have come to possess.
+But this article indicates that this may be changing.
+As the tech companies amass significant wealth and power, a backlash among governments has appeared.
+After giving carte-blanche in their early days, regulators are becoming concerned about the vast numbers of users, unending data flow, and massive influence these companies now possess.

-One would think that tech users would be the most concerned, having already been effectively transformed from consumers of technology to “the product” sold by technology.
-But that does not seem to be the case yet.
+One would think that tech users would be the most concerned, having already been effectively transformed from consumers of technology to “the product” sold by tech companies.
+But that doesn’t seem to be the case yet.
 Some would say we’ve already become more dependent on modern tech than is healthy.
-Will people ever give up their phones and social media as we now know them in order to regain something of their privacy and perhaps autonomy?
-Or will society eventually find itself followed, categorized, directed, governed and judged by the companies that once seemed so cool?
+And that’s without AI, which is still in its early stages.
+Will people ever give up their phones and social media as we know them to regain something of their privacy and perhaps autonomy?
+Or will society eventually find itself observed, categorized, judged, and directed by the companies that once seemed so cool?

 Read full article: http://nyti.ms/2xFF5XK